 ⇒ Many charismatic-minded Christians define “promises” as infinite wealth.
 Or, if they’re in a bind, any amount of money or token of wealth will do — such as a brand new car, or a fancy house — as long as they look as if they are prospering and wallowing in the so-called “promises of God” according to how they are defining them.
 So, not content with what they have been given (see Philippians 4:11-12, 2 Corinthians 9:8, 1 Timothy 6:6-10, Hebrews 13:5, etc.), or not content to work to the best of their ability (and this ability varies from person to person) for their physical needs (see Proverbs 21:25, Acts 18:3, 1 Corinthians 4:12, 1 Corinthians 9:14, Ephesians 4:28, 1 Thessalonians 4:11, 2 Thessalonians 3:6-12, 1 Timothy 5:8, Titus 2:3-5, etc.) they will “declare the Word of God” that speaks to having large amounts of wealth, attempting to “name it until they claim it,” or to “speak it into existence,” in an effort to “affirm” for themselves what they want to believe Scripture is teaching.

-For many, this doesn’t work, of course, but for some, it does — especially those who have the charisma that draws in lots of followers who are giving them a significant portion of their own income.
+For many, this doesn’t really work, of course, except perhaps occasionally, in a “carrot-and-stick” sort-of way, but for some, it does — especially those who have the charisma that draws in lots of followers who are giving them a significant portion of their own income.

 Ever notice that?